moonspore/examples/setup.md

-# Configuration for mediator agent (Node.js), edge agents (React Native), and ledger (VON) using Aries Framework JavaScript.
+# Configuration for mediator agent (Node.js), edge agents (React Native), and ledger (VON) using Aries Framework JavaScript

 ## Goals
 1. Run a Node.js agent that can mediate connections and also issue verifiable credentials to other agents.